sbogucki12/SpaASMR2018/README.md

 + Added properties to the ApplicationUser class.
 + Updated AspNetUsers table using Alter Table command in SQL Server Management Studio.
 + Added an action method in favorites controllert to add videos to user's profile.
++ Rearranged the navigation.
+Clicking on username now goes to favorite videos with link there to account details.
++ Updated main page styling.

 ## Credit